 Augmentative and Alternative Communication (AAC) Training

-At You Can, we specialize in AAC training to support children with speech and language challenges who are unable to communicate effectively through verbal speech.
+At YOU CAN, we specialize in AAC training to support children with speech and language challenges who are unable to communicate effectively through verbal speech.
 AAC systems offer an essential means of communication for children with autism, developmental delays, speech disorders, and other special needs.
 Through our personalized AAC training program, we empower children to communicate their needs, express themselves, and interact with others, providing them with the tools to thrive socially, academically, and emotionally.

 Augmentative and Alternative Communication (AAC) refers to any communication method that supplements or replaces speech for individuals who have difficulty speaking or understanding verbal language.
 AAC includes both low-tech and high-tech solutions: